alexcjunod/Tandem-MVP/requirements/instructions.md

    - Phase 2: Onboarding and SMART goal creation
    - Phase 3: Goal tracking with task lists and visualization
    - Phase 4: Community engagement features

+   # Notes

+   * Ability to add any task to the daily list and add for any date in the calendar.